ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (vc-append compartment body wheels)))
 ```

 This little recfactoring limits the scope of my definitions, and that's always good practice.
-I can go further, putting everything in the car definition.
+I can go further, and put everything in the car definition.

 ![use let*](/blog/2021-09-08-one_day_with_racket/img/09-violet_car.png)